anshulverma/projectile-speedbar/README.md

 projectile, speedbar will automatically show the directly listing of that project as well as expand the tree to show the file in the project.

+## Dependencies

-Features that might be required by this library: `speedbar' `sr-speedbar' `projectile'
+Features that are be required by this library: `speedbar` `sr-speedbar` `projectile`

-To invoke this function manually:

-    `projectile-speedbar-open-current-buffer-in-tree

 ## Installation

 Copy speedbar-projectile.el to your load-path and add this to ~/.emacs

     (require 'projectile-speedbar)

+To invoke this function manually:

+    `projectile-speedbar-open-current-buffer-in-tree

 ## Customizations